KOKSANG/wildcam/README.md

 # Wild Camera for Wildlife Monitoring

-Wildcam is the winner idea proposed in Zoohackathon KL 2018.
+Wildcam is the winning project proposed in Zoohackathon KL 2018.
 It is an IoT application that aims to connect cameras in jungles for watching wildlife.
 Wildcam is able to identify the species and estimate number of wildlife in that area.
 Wildcam's end product comes with a dashboard that helps to analyse and visualize the data collected from camera stream, it helps in monitoring extincting wildlife species.

 # Built On:
 - Tensorflow Inception v3